milankaku/NBADraftEngine/README.md

-# NBADraftEngine
+# nba-draftanalysis

 ## What is it

-**NBADraftEngine** is a  NBA Draft Application in development.
+**nba-draftanalysis** is a  NBA Draft Application in development.
 It scrapes NBA draft and player data from http://www.basketball-reference.com/ using BeautifulSoup.
 Different visualizations are created to interpret and analyze the data and player statistics.
 Pandas, Matplotlib, and Seaborn libraries are utilized to visually represent this data.